chengmarc/chengmarc/README.md

 ## Current Focus

-Exploring **prompt engineering** and **LLM-assisted decision systems** — using language models to augment human decision-making processes.
+**Prompt engineering** and **LLM-assisted decision systems** — using language models to augment human decision-making processes.
 Interested in the intersection of cognitive workflows and AI reasoning capabilities.

 ## Research Interest